Profit and loss (P&L) go to the heart of why finance teams exist.

 1. Unbalanced budgets

 Let’s start with budgets.
-Recent McKinsey research revealed 43 percent of CFOs want to streamline their overall budgeting processes to react more quickly and efficiently.
+Recent McKinsey research revealed that 43 percent of CFOs want to streamline their overall budgeting processes to react more quickly and efficiently.
 And yet budgets can be deceptive when managing profit and loss.

 - Budgets based on historic spend data and financial statements can often be an inaccurate guide to what your business needs to spend across its operations.